 To make sure you’re doing it right, just flip your block over.
 You’ll see that your points line up with the blue seam allowance line on the back.

-That is it for this week’s Broken Dishes block!
+That is it – the Cricut Maker Quilt Block Broken Dishes!
 Next week we’ll be on to block 5!